adamfowleruk/mljs/planning.md

    - sparql - not tested - was on v6
    - explorer - note tested - was on v6
    - workplace (613ms, 12.2ms in widgets - 2 actions, load plus facet selection)
- - JavaScript public API consistency changed
+ - IN PROGRESS JavaScript public API consistency changed
   - UpperCamelCase for constructors/objects
   - IN PROGRESS lowerCamelCase for functions (searchcontext and mljs have some alllowercase methods)
   - Apply Configuration object pattern consistently with MLJS Core (E.g. search options), and add helper methods where this is complex for common use cases (location 1734)
+  - alias options.sortOrderScore() to options.relevance()
+  - support snippet size too (extended snippets) in search options builder
- - Widgets: Search Speed - As a tutorial for those wishing to contribute to MLJS
+ - Widgets: Search Speed - As a tutorial for those wishing to contribute to MLJS by creating new widgets of their own
  - Widgets: Sparql: Other sparql improvements
   - Support OPTIONAL?
   - Support UNION?
+  - Sparql query builder in mljs core?
   - IN PROGRESS Support FILTER?
    - DONE Used this for < > <= >= != for integer, double fields
    - Regex? (used by suggestions only at the moment)